Purchasing Agent II

 Performs other duties assigned.

-At least two of the four years of experience must be in support of procurement/contracting functions.
+Four years of progressively responsible experience in support of procurement/contracting functions.

 General knowledge of, and ability to apply, types of contracts (e.g., firm fixed-price and fixed unit price), solicitation and purchasing methods (e.g., RFQ, RFP, IFB) and purchasing procedures.